-California Music Teacher Marston Riley Arrested Following Release Of Videos Showing Him Punching A Student
+California Music Teacher, Marston Riley, Arrested Following Release Of Videos Showing Him Punching A Student

 Riley’s wife had no comment Friday afternoon, but multiple students and parents said that this was not the first violent incident the teacher had been involved in.
 They reported that he had been involved in another major incident last year.

-A report from the Los Angeles Sheriff’s Department shows that the scuffle between the teacher and student took place about 1:15 p.m.
-Friday.
+A report from the Los Angeles Sheriff’s Department shows that the scuffle between the teacher and student took place at around 1:15 p.m. on Friday.
 Riley was held by police overnight before being released on $50,000 bail Saturday.
 He is scheduled for arraignment on November 30.
 The sheriff’s special victims unit is investigating the incident.